 As a residential campus, Davidson requires all students to live on campus throughout their time as a student (a few exceptions are granted each year).
-Incoming students can find information about living on campus below, or in our Guide to Campus Living (PDF).

 Free self-service laundry facilities are located throughout the campus for students.
 Washers and dryers are available at no charge in every residence hall.
 You do need to provide your own High Efficiency (HE) laundry detergent, fabric softener, laundry basket, and other supplies, as needed.